 Recently, I read an article about men and women and the differences with both genders.
 The article itself was quite interesting but what actually caught my attention [wasn't] so much what was written, rather, the comments that were left by people who read the post.

 There are 3 types of men—fishermen—per se.

-The first type is the man who fishes for fun.
+The first type is the man who fishes for sport.

-The second type is the man who fishes for sport.
+The second type is the man who fishes for boredom.

 The third type is the man who fishes for food.

 Fishermen who fish for sport are infamously known as players.
 Their only objective is to get in and get out [pun intended] with no qualms whatsoever.
 They carry no moral obligation to any woman.
 And they're not subtle in their desires by misleading a woman.
 They shoot straightforward and often times their reputation speaks for itself.